MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 5. Copy paste the base\wads directory from the source code directory to the base directory on your own Doom 3 BFG directory (/path/to/Doom3BFG).

+(Optional if you want EAX on Doom 3) Download this addon https://www.moddb.com/mods/classic-rbdoom-3-bfg-edition/downloads/roe-addon and extract it to the directory on your own
+   Doom 3 BFG directory (/path/to/Doom3BFG)

 6. Run the game by executing the RBDoom3BFG executable.